Events on Public Property

 15. City Council Approval

 If your event is on city property, includes food trucks, alcohol, vending and/or street closures, it will require the approval of City Council.
-Per City Code, the 18A application needs to be submitted not more than one hundred eighty (180) days before, and not less than sixty (60) calendar days ahead of the event, so that we can ensure your event gets to City Council.
+Per City Code, the Special Events Permit application needs to be submitted not less than sixty (60) calendar days ahead of the event, so that we can ensure your event gets to City Council.

-NOTE: You cannot advertise, engage in, participate in, aid, form or start any outdoor public assembly until the 18A permit is obtained by the event producers.
+NOTE: You cannot advertise, engage in, participate in, aid, form or start any outdoor public assembly until the Special Events Permit is obtained by the event producers.

 16. Standards of Issuance